DE0CH/de0ch.github.io/_posts/2020-12-14-use-custom-dns-to-block-ads.md

 ## Advanced Set Up

-The DNS server I host is at ip address `123.202.7.214`.
+The DNS server I host is at ip address `18.163.112.19`.
 It is located in Hong Kong.

-The ip address will change, but I will try to map it to `http://de0ch.ydns.eu` when I can.

 ## Step by step Guide
 I am (obviously) not the only one providing an ad-blocking DNS server; [AdGuard](https://adguard.com/) also provides one[^why-dns].
 You can follow their well-written [guide](https://adguard.com/en/adguard-dns/overview.html), just replace their dns IP address (`94.140.14.14`, `94.140.15.15`, etc) with the one provided above.